Top 11 Great Infrastructure Projects That Helped Shape America

 1. Amazon HQ2 (Arlington/Crystal City, Virginia)

-According to Clark Construction, the first phase of the new Amazon HQ2 office space at National Landing, which began in January 2020, is on track to be completed by 2023.
-The contractor anticipates crowning out the office buildings at Metropolitan Park in early 2022, finishing facade installation by summer, and moving on to developing the 2-acre landscaped courtyard once the buildings are finished.
+Beginning in January 2020, Clark Construction estimates that the first phase of the new Amazon HQ2 office space at National Landing will be finished by 2023.
+When the office buildings at Metropolitan Park are completed, the contractor plans to crown them off in early 2022, complete the facade installation by summer, and then begin work on the 2-acre landscaped courtyard.

 2. Samsung Chip Factory (Austin, Texas)